rguske/tmc-tko-lc/workshop/content/exercises/05-network-policies.md

 To create a network policy for an object, you must be associated with the *.admin* role for that object.

-Let follow the following procedure to create a network policy that allows all ingress traffic in our workspace  *tko-day1-ops-ws*:
+Let us follow the following procedure to create a network policy that allows all ingress traffic in our workspace  *tko-day1-ops-ws*:

 1. On the Policies page, click the Network tab, and then click the Workspaces organization view.